jisungbin/logeukes/README.md

 Powerful Android logcat.

-All types are supported, and tags are automatically created with class names when tags are omitted.
+**All types are supported**, and tags are automatically created with class names when tags are omitted.

 ---